OleMchls/olemchls.github.com/about.md

 This is what you will find on all the conference websites

 > Ole Michaelis is the co-founder of SoCoded, a hackfest and web development conference in Hamburg.
-He’s a Software Engineer at Jimdo, a DIY website creator, where he focuses on backend development.
+He’s a Software Engineer at DNSimple, helping build the Domainautomation management system of tomorrow.
 In his free time, he’s building slidr.io, a hazzle-free slide sharing platform.
 Ole is passionate about open source software, enjoys traveling, and loves Mexican food.
 He classifies himself as a 'bad' German as he dislikes beer and soccer – the traditional German past-times.

 ### In a nutshell
 I am Ole and coding is my passion.
 Fluent in a variety of languages and Frameworks (Elixir, Ruby, JavaScript, CoffeeScript, node.js, Rails, express.js, connect and more) I never lost the urge to play around with new stuff, learn it and build amazing applications.
 Besides all the love I have for code, my top priority is the team I’m working with.
 I appreciate a strong culture and having a good time with my colleagues is very important to me.